-Earlier this month, the United States Court of Appeals for the Fifth Circuit affirmed a finding in favor of a local containerboard mill, who argued that a worker killed on its premises was the mill’s statutory employee and therefore limited to the exclusive remedy provided by the Louisiana Workers’ Compensation Act.
-The Fifth Circuit held that the clear and unambiguous language of the purchase order between the mill and the workers’ direct employer established this relationship under Louisiana law.
+Earlier this month, the United States Court of Appeals for the Fifth Circuit affirmed a finding in favor of a local containerboard mill, that argued a worker killed on its premises was the mill’s statutory employee and the exclusive remedy provided by the Louisiana Workers’ Compensation Act applied.
+The Fifth Circuit held that the clear and unambiguous language of the purchase order between the mill and the worker’s direct employer established this relationship under Louisiana law.

 Rolls v.
 Packaging Corporation of America, Inc. – Background